usaid-cs/yesterday-i-learned/random.md

 1. Hiring managers now send out [technical interview tasks that take *a week* to do](http://fuzzyblog.io/blog/jobhound/2018/04/24/ten-things-i-learned-from-a-job-hunt-for-a-senior-engineering-role.html).
 If you apply to 100 companies before you get a job, that's *two years* just in wasted time.
 1. [Tim Horton](https://en.wikipedia.org/wiki/Tim_Horton) was a Hockey player.
 He died crashing [his car](https://en.wikipedia.org/wiki/De_Tomaso_Pantera).
 1. There are many ["Game sevens"](https://en.wikipedia.org/wiki/Game_seven) before the [Stanley Cup playoffs](https://en.wikipedia.org/wiki/2018_Stanley_Cup_playoffs).
 Even if the Leafs won this "Game Seven" (first round 2018), what are they going to do, win the Cup?
 They haven't done that since 1967.
 1. Westworld S02's "multiple Bernard theory" isn't even a theory.
-[It's in the trailers.](https://www.reddit.com/r/westworld/comments/8826ar/charlotte_makes_a_discovery_season_2_trailer/)
+[It's in the trailers.](https://www.reddit.com/r/westworld/comments/8826ar/charlotte_makes_a_discovery_season_2_trailer/) What remains a theory is whether [Bernard's bodies are used by [Teddy](https://en.wikipedia.org/wiki/James_Marsden) to infiltrate the real world](https://www.reddit.com/r/westworld/comments/8ezmfb/spoilers_b_t_theory/).
 1. There is [an entire website](https://www.succeedsocially.com/articlecategories) ("Succeed Socially") devoted to helping Asperger's patients (like you) to make friends, instead of posting deep fried memes on the Internet.
 1. Aaron Swartz didn't create RSS, but he did work a lot on it.
 1. [Douglas Adams](https://en.wikipedia.org/wiki/Douglas_Adams), the dude who wrote that book about dolphins wrapped in towels, also appeared in Monty Python as a surgeon.